mm61-delwp/risk_attribution/README.md

 An alternative way of looking at the scenario is that the Phoenix fire footprint and losses represent a worst case scenario for the modelled weather and ignition, and the Bayes net is downscaling the _likelihood_ of the worst case occurring.

-Demonstration of a process for new allocating risk outputs from new Bushfire Risk Analysis Framework to:
+Demonstration of a process for new allocating risk outputs from new Bushfire Risk Modelling Framework to:
+* the ignitions that cause the risk of house loss (ignition risk) - not shown here as it is the standard output
+* the fire paths that contribute to risk of loss (spread risk)
 * the locations where the risk of loss occurs (impact risk)
-* the fire paths that contribute to risk of loss (spread risk)
-* treatable areas within these fire paths for prioritising fuel management over long (e.g. fire management zoning/strategies) or short (e.g. JFMP) timeframes.
+* treatable areas within fire paths for prioritising fuel management over long (e.g. fire management zoning/strategies) or short (e.g. JFMP) timeframes.

 ### 1. Spread Risk - allocate house loss risk to fire paths